involvera/white-paper/README.md

 * High inequalities do not exist since large currency reserves are impossible.
 * There can be no storage of money and therefore, no energy waste.
 * The redistribution of opportunities is then at its maximum level of exploitation.
-* Quality of investment is then defined by what it proposes for the entity and its community, and not for personal interests.
+* Quality of investment is then defined by what it provides for the entity and its community, and not for personal interests.

 <br />